 I Am An Artist

-Hello.
+Hello Friends!
 I just want to share a little about myself and my journey in pursuing art.

-For the last ten years I have been teaching myself drawing and painting along with the help of many different types of artists who I’ve met in my journey.
+For the last ten years I have been teaching myself drawing and painting along with the help of many different types of artists whom I’ve met in my journey.
 I have learned a great deal from them all.
 Some I have met in person; most I have met online.

 When I was 30 I went back to college.
 My first class was Art History.
 We had to do a project: draw a tree…in pencil, ink, and watercolor.
 Mine truly looked like something I had done in Kindergarten.
 It was a bit embarrassing at the time, but it peeked my interest in watercolors.
 I bought the lowest-grade supplies of paints, paper, and brushes just in case I didn’t stick with this endeavor.
 I wasn’t sure about what to paint, but I knew what I liked: flowers, landscapes, oceans, that type of thing.
 At first I would find greeting cards I liked and just copy the image by eyeballing it, not tracing it.
 I began using small pieces of paper – 4×6 and 5×7 sizes at the largest until I got the hang of it.
 I painted things pretty loosely in the beginning until I could learn to draw better.
 I have become very detailed in my work, especially when I paint flowers.
 I love Georgia O’Keeffe’s work very much.